Jack-Storment/EasternAir/src/pages/index.md

 ---
 templateKey: index-page
-title: Eastern Air, LLC.
+title: Taylored Audio and Home Theater
 image: /img/home-jumbotron.jpg
-heading: Great heating, cooling and refrigeration.
-No compromises.
-subheading: Heating | Cooling | Refrigeration
+heading: Our Services
+subheading: 'A fully insured, veteran owned company providing custom home installations'
 mainpitch:
-  title: Why Eastern?
-  description: >
-    Eastern Air, LLC. is focused on helping customers in N.C. reach budget friendly solutions to their HVAC needs.
-Based out of Apex, NC with 25+ years in the HVAC/R industry and 3rd generation in the field we have the experience needed to accomplish these goals.
+  title: Let us design a space that works for you and your family.
   description: >-
-  At Eastern Air we understand customers needs and budgets differ and will work with you to find the best solution to the opportunity at hand.
+    With over 10 years of experience in mounting and installing TV's and sound systems, we come prepared with the knowledge and skill needed to complete your project to your satisfaction every time - guaranteed!
+description: >-
+  We provide custom installations for a variety of home theater and sound system setups.
+Here's a few of the installations we have setup for our customers in the past:
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/tv.png
       text: >
-        Eastern Air provides service and maintenance for all brands of equipment in both residential and commercial applications.
-We also provide installation on most brands primarily American Standard.
+        We install custom flatscreen mounts and other TV setups for a great living room experience that brings the whole family together.
+We specialize in flat screen TV mounting.
-    - image: /img/coffee-gear.png
+    - image: /img/soundbar.png
       text: >
-        With today’s indoor air quality concerns we also offer several products for home or business to reduce contaminants in the air circulating inside.
+        We've years of experience setting up sound systems and soundbars for our customers, whether it is a surround sound setup for a home theater or whole home audio installation.
+    - image: /img/alexa.png
+      text: >-
+        We understand how to integrate smart home devices into your home, aswell as integrating custom wiring to help your home become more connected.
+We also offer many other smart home hardware such as Ring and Nest doorbell intallation.
-    - image: /img/tutorials.png
+    - image: /img/projector.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        We setup home theaters and dedicated media rooms and provide the best installation for commericial & residential custom audio & video solutions.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    Taylored Audio is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 ---